nem1230/polyglot_pro/README.md

 # Polyglot Pro

-An AI-powered language learning application that uses computer vision and natural language processing to create immersive learning experiences from images and text descriptions.
+Polyglot Pro is an Electron application that uses Ollama to generate immersive vocabulary, story, and conversation learning experiences from images or text descriptions across 10 different languages.

 ## 🌟 Features